darksv/uwasm/README.md

 # uWasm
 This project is a runtime for [WebAssembly](https://webassembly.github.io/spec/core/index.html) modules, suitable for use as a loader for user apps in firmwares running on microcontrollers like ESP32.

+## Motivation
+It is being developed within [this daily coding challenge](https://100commitow.pl/).
+For me, this project serves as an opportunity to learn more about WebAssembly, delve deeper into low level programming, and... use more Rust :)

+Hopefully, something useful will come out of this project.

 ## Project scope
 - [ ] parser of WebAssembly binary representation;